python-lsp/cookiecutter-pylsp-plugin/README.md

 And that's all you need to make a pylsp plugin.
 Once you have your entrypoint configured and register some `@hookimpl`, pylsp will call your callbacks to perform its functions.

+What comes next, is that you'll want to publish your package in a repository like Github and in PyPI so your package can be easily used and discovered by your users.
+You can use any way to publish your plugin package, but this cookiecutter will set you up to publish to PyPI using `twine`.